-An employer value proposition (EVP) is the unique set of benefits which an employee receives in return for the skills, attributes and experience they bring to a company.
+An employer value proposition (EVP) is the unique set of benefits that an employee receives in return for the skills, attributes, and experience they bring to a company.

 Once the research is done, there’s plenty more to do.
 Check out Developing the Employer Value Proposition by our CEO, Jörgen Sundberg, to get a more in-depth look into building an EVP!

 Employer brand helps organizations differentiate what they offer in the labor market, and recruit, retain and engage the talent they need to succeed.

 Well before an applicant becomes aware of the organization as a potential employer, they gather information about your brand from the news, social media, job boards, internet searches, acquaintances, or other touch points.
 Good employer branding policies provide a differentiation factor that sets the organization apart in the minds of candidates in terms of identity and EVP, what you offer to candidates.

 Here at Link Humans, we believe there are 16 Employer Brand Attributes that make up your employer brand.
 Understanding each and every one of those attributes, and how you fare against competition, is vital.